Meetercom/MTCountrySelectorModal/README.md

 This library provides the following features:

   * A country can be selected from a list in a table view.
   * The list can be searched using a search bar.
-  * Country flags are displayed in the image view of a table cell and they can optionally be hidden.
-  * The flag size can be customised.
-  * The flag border color and size can be customised and optionally hidden.
+[TODO]
   * All the countries assigned a [ISO 3166-1 alpha-2][iso31662] two-letter code are available.
   * The list of countries presented by the controller can be filtered.